-- The Botanical Parks and Gardens of Crete to enjoy Cretan nature at its finest.
-The special micro-climate formed at this specific area allows plants from three different climate zones to grow in the park.
+- The Botanical Park and Gardens of Crete to enjoy Cretan nature at its finest.
+The unique microclimate formed in this area allows plants from three different climate zones to grow in the park.

 - Falassarna and Elafonissi beaches, also to the west, where you can find solitude on the sands.

-Top it all off with a sunset drink on the rooftop at trendy Pallas or visit Cafe Koukouvaya for a pastry and a view of Chania town and harbor.
+Top it off with a sunset drink on the rooftop at trendy Pallas, or visit Cafe Koukouvaya for a pastry and a view of Chania town and harbor.